 It also shows that Brussels Airlines is not a front runner for the Lufthansa group while still remaining a strategic asset.

-Brussels Airlines also risks being pushed further down the pecking order in the Lufthansa group with the entrance of ITA Airways, which is also becoming a pivotal airline for serving Africa.
+Brussels Airlines also risks being pushed further down the pecking order in the Lufthansa group with ITA Airways now in the mix.
+ITA Airways potentially can also eat some of Brussels Airlines’ lunch as it will also become a pivotal airline for African routes.